-The leading smart watch vendors are Apple, Fitbit, Samsung and Garmin with Apple holding the largest share of the market.
-Despite its strong position in the smart watch market, Apple does not enjoy the same stable dominance in the overall wearable industry.
-With a strong presence in the health and fitness wearable market, Fitbit had been a leader in the wearable industry till 2017, when it began to be overtaken, first by Apple, then by the Chinese company Xiaomi, whose Mi Band fitness tracker has been witnessing great success.
-In the first three quarters of 2019 wearable device shipments amounted to about 150 million units.
+The leading wearables vendors are Apple, Xiaomi, Huawei, and Samsung, with Apple holding the largest share of the market.
+Apple’s strong position in the wearables market has mainly been established by the Apple watch, creating dominance in the overall wearables industry.
+Indeed, Apple's wearable device shipments amounted to about 162 million units in 2021.
+With a strong presence in the health and fitness wearables market, Fitbit had been a leader in the wearable industry until 2017.
+From this point, it began to be overtaken, first by Apple, then by the Chinese company Xiaomi, whose Mi Band fitness tracker has achieved great success.

 This text provides general information.
 Statista assumes no